 Streamlined blockchain disclosure processes — while requiring investments to establish, operate and maintain — will make financial services companies more transparent.
 They will also help those companies mitigate regulatory risks, saving them time and money.

 By extension, the corporate embrace of blockchain will lead to industry-wide efficiencies.
 Research suggests that those blockchain-related efficiencies will be substantial.
-A report by Bain Capital, for instance, says that annual cost and capital savings could amount to 1 to 3 basis points of total global assets under management, or about $15 billion to $35 billion.
+A report by Bain & Company, for instance, says that annual cost and capital savings could amount to 1 to 3 basis points of total global assets under management, or about $15 billion to $35 billion.

 So how do companies like these take that blockchain journey?